-Some people with debt problems don’t seek help because of a fear of the unknown, others because they don’t know who to talk to, and many because of simple inertia.
-With most licensed Trustees offering free initial assessments, it is a great opportunity to find out answers at no cost.
+Many people with debt problems don’t seek help because of a fear of the unknown, others because they don’t know whom to talk to, and many because of simple inertia.
+The best people to consult with about debt are Licensed Insolvency Trustees (LIT’s), such as LCTaylor.
+Of all financial professionals, LIT’s have the widest range of experience and the most extensive training in this field.
+Most Licensed Insolvency Trustees offer free initial assessments, providing a great opportunity to find out answers at no cost.

 Clearly it is better to find out what you have to do to get back on your financial feet, rather than suffer through months of stress and strain, and in the end say, “Why didn’t I do this a year ago?”